NethServer/docs/administrator-manual/en/backup.rst

 Steps to be executed:

-1. Install the new machine.
-If possible, enable a network connection at boot (refer to :ref:`installation-manual` section) to automatically re-install the required modules

-2. Access the Server Manager and follow the :ref:`first-configuration-wizard-section` procedure
+1. Install the new machine, then access the Server Manager and start to follow the :ref:`first-configuration-wizard-section` procedure.

+2. At step :guilabel:`Restore configuration`, if you need to change the network roles assignment, don't check the option :guilabel:`Restore configuration`, otherwise the previous network roles will be restored.
+   In this case, once the first configuration wizard will be finished, you'll be able to change the network roles from page :ref:`network`, then you will upload the backup from page :guilabel:`Backup (configuration)`.

-3. At step :guilabel:`Restore configuration`, upload the configuration archive.
+3. Instead, if you don't need to change the network roles assigment, at step :guilabel:`Restore configuration`, you can upload the configuration archive.
-   The option :guilabel:`Download modules automatically` should be enabled.
+   The option :guilabel:`Download modules automatically` should be enabled (if possible, enable a network configuration).

 4. If a warning message requires it, reconfigure the network roles assignment.
    See :ref:`restore-roles-section` below.